The adopter's handbook on therapy cover

 Adoption support is available and so is therapeutic help.
 But how do you know what’s best for your child?
 What therapies are available and how do they work?
 How do you go about finding a therapist and how do you know if they are competent?

-The adopter’s handbook on therapy will help.
+This guide will help.
 It offers clear and factual summaries of the different therapies and therapeutic parenting programmes that are available, as well as support groups and other resources.

-Adoptive parents looking for clear and practical information about the therapeutic support available to them and their child, and how they can access this.
+This book is for adoptive parents looking for clear and practical information about the therapeutic support available to them and their child, and how they can access this.

-BUY EBOOK
+EBOOK

 Reviews